gogorichie/gogorichieblog/content/blog/Microsoft/Azure-Synapse-Overview.md

 Overall, Azure Synapse is a powerful and flexible platform that can help organizations of all sizes manage and analyze their data.
 With its ability to handle large volumes of data, support a wide range of data sources, and focus on collaboration, Azure Synapse is a valuable addition to any organization's data management and analytics stack.
 It does come at a cost that varies depending on the specific features and capabilities that an organization uses.
 Azure Synapse includes a range of pricing options, including per-second pricing for data integration and data management workloads, and capacity-based pricing for enterprise data warehousing workloads.
 The cheapest I've got my sandbox to operate at is $5 USD per month so far.

-Below I've includes some useful links to help you learn more about Azure Synapse:
+Below I've included some useful links to help you learn more about Azure Synapse:

 - [Get Started with Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/synapse-analytics/get-started).
 - [4 common analytics scenarios to build business agility](https://azure.microsoft.com/en-us/blog/4-common-analytics-scenarios-to-build-business-agility/).